R. N. Jayagopal

 R. N. Jayagopal (1935 – 19 May 2008) was an Indian film director and lyricist in Kannada cinema.
 He had written over 12,000 film songs.

 Early life and education

-R. N. Jayagopal, known to friends and fans as RNJ, was born in 1935 to R. Nagendra Rao, another great of Kannada cinema.
+R. N. Jayagopal, known to friends and fans as RNJ, was born in 1935 to R. Nagendra Rao, an influential figure of Kannada cinema.
 He did his primary and college education in Bangalore.
 He learnt Carnatic music from B. S. Raj Iyengar and was good at playing the violin.

 Jayagopal was one of four sons of his parents.
 His other famous siblings were older brother R. N. K. Prasad, who was a cinematographer, and younger brother R. N. Sudarshan, a veteran film actor and producer.

 Career

 Jayagopal entered the film industry by writing the lyrics of "Tribhuvana Janani Jaganmohini" for the 1957 film Premada Putri produced by his father.
 From then on, he wrote script, dialogue and lyrics for hundreds of films.
 He had directed eight films, including Dhumaketu, Kesarina Kamala and Avala Antaranga.
 He won the State award as best dialogue writer for Namma Makkalu and Pallavi Anu Pallavi, which was Mani Ratnam's first film.

 He did direct many serials as well, but he remained preoccupied by writing lyrics for Kannada films.
 His lyrics were meaningful and had a high degree of lyrical value.
 Many of his songs have been hugely successful not only for the tune composition, but as well for the quality of the songs.

 Jayagopal worked in the company of other great writers like Chi.
 Udaya Shankar, Vijaya Narasimha, Sorat Ashwath, Hunsur Krishnamurthy and others.

 Jayagopal started the first school in Chennai to offer Kannada as a second language - Vidya Vinaya Vinoda Mat.
 Hr.
 Sec.
 School.
 He also made his mark in the Tamil film industry with his well acclaimed roles in movies like Nayakan and Michael Madana Kama Rajan.